 Tiger Swallowtail on Button Bush

-All meetings and field trips are open to the public.
-We always welcome interested individuals to join us in learning more about Michigan's rich diversity of native plants, and the wildlife that depend on them.
+Meetings and field trips are generally open to the public.
+We welcome interested individuals to join us in learning more about Michigan's rich diversity of native plants and the birds, butterflies and pollinators that depend on them.
 Refreshments are usually served.

 In the summer months we visit outdoor locations instead of meeting indoors.
-See our upcoming events under the Calendar of Events tab!
+Get all the details on the Wild Ones Red Cedar Chapter Events page!